CameronNLee/2D-Rocket-League/ProjectDocument.md

 **A paragraph-length pitch for your game.**

+In the distant future, Earth has been overtaken by alien invaders.
+However, they agree to allow their human captives freedom on one condition: challenge each other in one-on-one games of vehicular soccer!
+In 2D Rocket League, challenge your friends in epic, fast paced 2D action as you try to outmanuever each other and score goals.
+Utilize the boost to strategically outpace your opponents and swoop in for quick goals.
+In 2D Rocket League, the action is always fast and fresh!

 ## Gameplay explanation ##

 **In this section, explain how the game should be played.
 Treat this like a manual within a game.
 It is encouraged to explain the button mappings and the most optimal gameplay strategy.**